Dimillian/HyperYapper/PRIVACY.md

 ### Data Transmission
 - OAuth authentication flows occur directly between your browser and social media platforms
 - Posted content is transmitted directly from your browser to the respective social media platforms
 - **Media Storage for Threads**: Images posted to Threads are temporarily stored on Cloudflare R2 (our media hosting service) because Threads requires publicly accessible URLs for media attachments.
-These images are automatically deleted after posting and are not accessed, analyzed, or stored permanently by us.
+These images are automatically deleted immediately after successful posting and are not accessed, analyzed, or stored permanently by us.

 ## Your Rights and Control